MarcosSaade/MarcosSaade/README.md

 - 👋 Hi, I’m @MarcosSaade
-- 👀 I’m interested in web development, game development, hacking, and artifitial intelligence.
+- 👀 I’m interested in cyberescurity, web development, and artifitial intelligence.
 - 🌱 Computer Science degree in process.
-- 📚 My repositories are projects that I have done in my learning process.
+- 📚 Chck me out on [Medium](https://medium.com/@marcos.saade)
 - 💞️ I’m looking to collaborate on about any open source project.
 - 📫 How to reach me: marcossr2626@gmail.com